 Unlike most cards, the Southwest Companion Pass is not only good for the year you earn it, but also for the entirety of the following year.
 Smart travelers can maximize savings by planning ahead and earning the Companion Pass in January.
 That means you and your companion could enjoy the pass for nearly two years.

 Further you can use the pass whether you are paying for your flight with points or with cash—a rare feature in the rewards space.
-That means you could use your Rapid Rewards Points to purchase a flight for yourself and invite your companion to join you without using your points.
+That means you could use your Rapid Rewards points to purchase a flight for yourself and invite your companion to join you without using your points.

 Best practices to earn points

 You’ll need to earn 125,000 points, or fly 100 qualifying one-way flights, to receive the Companion Pass.
-Remember, the initial 40,000 welcome bonus nets you nearly one-third of that amount.

 Here are a couple of tips to help you earn points fast: